IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

        By default, for publishers sending UID2 tokens to the bid stream, the publisher's decryption keys are shared with all authorized DSPs.
 However, if the publisher sending the UID2 token has set up specific sharing relationships, you'll only receive that publisher's decryption keys if the publisher has created a sharing relationship with you.
 In all other tokenized sharing scenarios, a sharing relationship is required.
       :::

-## Workflow: Tokenized Sharing Outside the Bid Stream
+## Workflow: Tokenized Sharing

-Sharing of UID2 data securely from one UID2 participant to another, if messaging is not secure per [Security Requirements for Raw UID2 Sharing](#security-requirements-for-raw-uid2-sharing), includes encrypting raw UID2s into UID2 tokens that the receiver can decrypt using your encryption keys.
+Sharing of UID2 data securely from one UID2 participant to another includes encrypting raw UID2s into UID2 tokens that the receiver can decrypt using your encryption keys.
 To do this, you must use one of the UID2 server-side SDKs or the UID2 Snowflake integration.
 The only exception, for senders, is publishers sending UID2 tokens to the bid stream.
 All receivers must follow these steps.

 The workflow for UID2 tokenized sharing, for all sharers except when sharing UID2 tokens in the bid stream, consists of the following steps: